What should your next fitness goal be? Take the quiz.

 How to Prevent Sleepiness After Eating

-A little advanced planning can go a long way to stop the post-meal tiredness before it happens.
+A little advanced planning can go a long way to stop post-meal tiredness before it hits.

 Balance Your Plate